mlabate/laravel6-vuejs-kickstarter/README.md

 * Authentication using JWT.
 * WebSockets with Laravel Echo and Pusher.
 * Vue component tests using Jest and API tests using PHPUnit.
-* Already configured to run tests on Docker, Travis CI, AppVeyor and VSTS CI on Windows, Linux and macOS.
 * Dockerfile configured with PHP 7.2, Node.js 12 and Composer, with MySQL and phpMyAdmin on Docker Compose.

 ## Main dependencies